+That said, as I noted before, since last summer inflation has broadened out to a wide range of goods and services.
+This is a signal of more general pressure from aggregate demand on today's impinged supply.
+If monetary policy did not respond to these broader inflation pressures, we would see the expectation of continued high inflation become embedded in economic decisions, and we would have even harder work to do to rein it in.
 So monetary policy must shift to removing accommodation in a timely fashion, which is what you've seen in the latest actions by and communications from the FOMC.
-Last week, the FOMC announced its decision to raise the federal funds rate target by 25 basis points to a range of 1/4 to 1/2 percent.4 Furthermore, we indicated we will begin reducing the size of our balance sheet at a coming meeting.
+A few weeks ago, the FOMC announced its decision to raise the federal funds rate target by 25 basis points to a range of 1/4 to 1/2 percent.3 Furthermore, we indicated we will begin reducing the size of our balance sheet at a coming meeting.

-The Committee also released its quarterly Summary of Economic Projections (SEP), which presents FOMC participants' forecasts of key economic variables over the next three years and for the longer run.5 The projections show that including the initial move, the median FOMC participant expects the equivalent of seven 25 basis point increases in the federal funds rate by the end of this year and three more 25 basis point increases in 2023.
+The Committee also released its quarterly Summary of Economic Projections (SEP), which presents FOMC participants' forecasts of key economic variables over the next three years and for the longer run.4 The projections show that including the initial move in March, the median FOMC participant expected the equivalent of seven 25 basis point increases in the federal funds rate by the end of this year and three more 25 basis point increases in 2023.
 All told, those increases would put the federal funds rate by the end of 2023 and 2024 at 2-3/4 to 3 percent.
 This is a bit above the median longer-run estimate of 2.4 percent, and so, it represents a slightly restrictive policy stance.

-This is the median projection, and my colleagues hold some range of views as to what exactly constitutes appropriate policy in the current environment.
-My own viewpoint is in line with the median assessment.
+Again, this is the median projection, and my colleagues hold some range of views as to what exactly constitutes appropriate policy in the current environment.
+My own baseline assessment is in line with the median projection, though given the great deal of uncertainty we face today, I am well aware that developments may transpire in a way that would cause me to alter my assessment.